Mono-Empire/MELogger/README.md

 * error
 * critical

-By default error and critical will also trigger assertionFailure(), but this behavior can be changed by modifying the default console log destination (see below).
+By default error and critical will also trigger assertionFailure(), but this behavior can be changed by modifying the `throwAssertionFailureLogLevels` parameter when you create a `MELogger` instance.

 Specify log destinations
 ----------------------------